rasbt/LLMs-from-scratch/ch04/03_kv-cache/README.md

 | `gpt_with_kv_cache.py`           | 110        |
 | `gpt_with_kv_cache_optimized.py` | 148        |

-Unfortunately, the speed advantages disappear on CUDA devices as this is a tiny model, and the device transfer and communication outweights the benefits of a KV cache for this small model.
+Unfortunately, the speed advantages disappear on CUDA devices as this is a tiny model, and the device transfer and communication outweigh the benefits of a KV cache for this small model.
 However, we can see a significant difference in the memory usage:

 |                                  | RAM     |
 | -------------------------------- | ------- |
 | `gpt_ch04.py`                    | 0.74 GB |
 | `gpt_with_kv_cache.py`           | 4.35 GB |
 | `gpt_with_kv_cache_optimized.py` | 0.89 GB |